George Soros in Davos: 2020 Election Will Determine 'Fate of the World'

 “A pro-worker, pro-citizen, pro-family agenda demonstrates how a nation can thrive when its communities, its companies, its government work together for the good of the whole nation,” he added.

-President Trump also used the speech to reject climate alarmism, which loomed large over this year’s event, partly due to teen climate activist Greta Thunberg’s attendance of the gathering.
+President Trump also used the speech to reject climate alarmism, which loomed large over this year’s event, partly due to teen climate activist Greta Thunberg’s attendance.

 “These alarmists always demand the same thing – absolute power to dominate, transform, and control every aspect of our lives,” the president stated.
 “We’re committed to conserving the majesty of God’s creation and the natural beauty of our world.”